lunchboxer/spelling-master/src/lib/level3-glossary.md

 almost
 : Nearly, but not completely.
 "She almost finished the long race."

+along
+: Moving forward on a path or route.
+"We walked along the trail by the lake."

 aloud
 : Out loud, not silently.
 "The teacher read the story aloud to the class."